 Subsequent to the acquisition of the remaining shares in TBWES, the Board of directors approved the transfer of the Boiler & Heater (B&H) business of Thermax through a slump sale.
 Consequently, the results of B&H business have been classified as discontinued operations in the standalone financial statements.
 However, this will not impact the consolidated group accounts.

 Thermax SPX Energy Technologies Limited (Thermax SPX)

-Health Safety and Environment
+K. Health, Safety and Environment

-Statements in this Management Discussion and Analysis describing the companys objectives, projections, estimates and expectations may constitute forward looking statements within the meaning of applicable laws and regulations.
+Statements in this Management Discussion and Analysis describing the companys objectives, projections, estimates and expectations may constitute "forward-looking statements" within the meaning of applicable laws and regulations.
 Actual results may differ materially from those either expressed or implied.